What types of cameras do you use? How many? And where do you put them?

 How long have you been doing weddings?

-Cheshire Moon Films has been in the wedding business since 2005 and Tom Haggas has been doing weddings since 2000.
+Cheshire Moon Films has been in the wedding business since 2005 and our owner Tom Haggas has been doing weddings since 2000.
 Tom has worked in video and film production for over 20 years.

 Can you provide any references?